google/ExoPlayer/docs/troubleshooting.md

 is the official way to play YouTube videos on Android.

 [Fixing "Cleartext HTTP traffic not permitted" errors]: #fixing-cleartext-http-traffic-not-permitted-errors
-[Fixing "SSLHandshakeException", "CertPathValidatorException" and "ERR_CERT_AUTHORITY_INVALID" errors]: #fixing-sslhandshakeexception-certpathvalidatorexception-and-err_cert_authority_invalid-errors
+[Fixing "SSLHandshakeException" and "CertPathValidatorException" errors]: #fixing-sslhandshakeexception-and-certpathvalidatorexception-errors
 [What formats does ExoPlayer support?]: #what-formats-does-exoplayer-support
 [Why are some media files not seekable?]: #why-are-some-media-files-not-seekable
 [Why is seeking inaccurate in some MP3 files?]: #why-is-seeking-inaccurate-in-some-mp3-files